Compare any two graphics cards:

 Display Graphs

-Power Usage and Theoretical BenchmarksMemory BandwidthTheoretically speaking, the Radeon R9 M375X is 25% quicker than the GeForce GTS 450 1GB overall, due to its higher bandwidth. (explain)
+Power Usage and Theoretical BenchmarksMemory BandwidthTheoretically, the Radeon R9 M375X should perform a lot faster than the GeForce GTS 450 1GB overall. (explain)

-Texel RateThe Radeon R9 M375X is quite a bit (more or less 62%) more effective at AF than the GeForce GTS 450 1GB. (explain)
+Texel RateThe Radeon R9 M375X will be much (approximately 62%) better at texture filtering than the GeForce GTS 450 1GB. (explain)

-Pixel RateThe Radeon R9 M375X is quite a bit (about 30%) more effective at full screen anti-aliasing than the GeForce GTS 450 1GB, and also should be capable of handling higher resolutions without slowing down too much. (explain)
+Pixel RateThe Radeon R9 M375X is a lot (about 30%) faster with regards to full screen anti-aliasing than the GeForce GTS 450 1GB, and able to handle higher screen resolutions without slowing down too much. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison